git2samus/elcuervo.net/_posts/2014-07-05-freedom-is-optional.md

 Against people who wants to tag me and use me in a statistic.

-My war today is against the ones who think their way is the only way, because once there was only one acceptable gender of one acceptable color and one acceptable faith.
+My war today is against the ones who think their way is the only way, because once there was only one acceptable gender, one acceptable color, one acceptable faith.

 # A rock in a pond